 Such was his ongoing success that he was switched from the 2010 Saxons' Churchill Cup party to the England squad for the senior tour to Australasia as a replacement for the injured Hendre Fourie.

-He played off the bench in the 15-9 win over Australian Barbarians at Gosford and his starting debut was at Number 8 in the non-cap game against New Zealand Maori at Napier in the tour finale that brought a 35-28 defeat in a thriller.
-Twenty months on in February 2012, he made the first of his international appearances, starting the Scotland game that brought a 13-6 victory at Murrayfield.
-His most recent exploits were playing off the bench in the first and third Tests against South Africa in June.
+He played off the bench in the 15-9 win over Australian Barbarians at Gosford and his starting debut was at No. 8 in the non-cap game against New Zealand Maori at Napier in the tour finale that brought a 35-28 defeat after a thrilling 80 minutes.
+Twenty months on in February 2012, he made the first of his international appearances, starting in the 13-6 victory over Scotland at Murrayfield.
+His most recent exploits were playing off the bench in the first and third Tests against South Africa in June last year.

 Guildford-born Phil had already captained the Saxons in their triumphant 2007 Churchill Cup campaign and led the Falcons but has added a new dimension to his game.
-He made a record breaking thirteenth appearance for the Saxons in the 31-5 win over Italy A at Treviso in early February 2010.
+He made a record-breaking 13th appearance for the Saxons in the 31-5 win over Italy A at Treviso in early February 2010.

 His formative years were as a mini at Wigton, a Cumbrian club, but his schooldays at Sedbergh shaped his rugby future and selection for the England School 16 Group A team pointed to his potential.

-He joined the Falcons’ Academy in 2001-02, made his Premiership debut against Gloucester in November 2001 and of his 168 appearances in the competition by mid November this year, 96 were for Newcastle with 22 tries overall.
+He joined the Falcons Academy in 2001-02, made his Premiership debut against Gloucester in November 2001 and of his 184 appearances in the competition by the end of last season 96 were for Newcastle with 24 tries overall.